Moving Average Convergence-Divergence (MACD) - The Complete Guide

 You may also check some good videos about MACD.

-We have explained about MACD in the context of technical analysis for Forex trading but it can be used in the same way for stocks or any commodity trading.
+We explained MACD for technical analysis in the context of Forex trading but the same stands good for stock trading or any commodity trading